 Q: Why is it so difficult to get my belt into the slots/loops?

 A. Your holster was made with belt attachment points of a specific size.
-In addition to accomodating the width of the belt, I use wooden mandrels to form the slots/loops.
+In addition to accommodating the width of the belt, I use wooden mandrels to form the slots/loops.
 The mandrels are typically 1/4" in thickness.
-This will accomodate most heavy-duty gun belts.
+This will accommodate most heavy-duty gun belts.
 During the initial break-in period I expect some stretching to occur and the belt attachment points will conform to your belt.
 Just as with the fit of the holster to the handgun, the fit of the holster to the belt must be snug to properly anchor the holstered handgun in a constant position.

 Q: Why is the leather dye staining my belt/clothing?